MrG4dget/BalCCon_Video_Wall/README.md

 In the picture above, you see, how one "channel" or row of crates is wired.
 So per crate-row you will need 6 LED strips with each strip counting 50 LEDs all connected to one big strip as shown in the picture.
+**Do not connect the end of the LED-"snake" to the next crate row!**

 At the end it should look like this:

 <img src="media/led_rows.jpg" width="300">

 ## Power